Distributed Mean-Field Density Estimation for Large-Scale Systems: Centralized density estimation

 We define $\|\bar{\mathcal{R}}^{-1}(t)-\mathcal{R}^{-1}(t)\|_{H^1}$ as the approximation error of $\bar{\mathcal{R}}(t)$, since it is zero if and only if $\bar{\mathcal{R}}(t)=\mathcal{R}(t)$.
 We also need the notion of generalized inverse of self-adjoint operators because of the zero eigenvalues of $\mathcal{P}$ and $\mathcal{\bar{P}}$, which is defined in Appendices \ref{section:generalized inverse}.

 We will show that: (i) \eqref{eq:estimation error equation} is ISS to $w(t)$; (ii) the solution of \eqref{eq:suboptimal Riccati} remains close to the solution of \eqref{eq:optimal Riccati}; and (iii) the suboptimal gain $\bar{\mathcal{K}}$ remains close to the optimal gain $\mathcal{K}$, which justifies the ``suboptimality'' of \eqref{eq:suboptimal density filter}.
-In \cite{zheng2020pde}, we provided weaker results assuming that all density filters and operator Riccati equations have unique solutions in certain Hilbert spaces.
-In this work, we shall use the newly obtained solution properties and the notion of generalized inverse operators to present a rigours proof.
-The stability and optimality results are stated in the following theorem.
+In \cite{zheng2020pde}, we proved weaker results assuming that all density filters and operator Riccati equations have unique solutions in certain Hilbert spaces.
+In this work, we use the newly obtained solution properties and the notion of generalized inverse operators to prove stability results in a better functional space (with improved regularity).
+The stability and optimality results are stated in the following.

-\begin{theorem} Assume that \eqref{eq:regularity condition 1} and \eqref{eq:regularity condition 2} hold and that $\|\mathcal{P}(t)\|_{H^1}$ and $\|\bar{\mathcal{P}}(t)\|_{H^1}$ are uniformly bounded.
+\begin{theorem} Assume that \eqref{eq:regularity condition 1} and \eqref{eq:regularity condition 2} hold, and that $\|\mathcal{P}(t)\|_{H^1}$ and $\|\bar{\mathcal{P}}(t)\|_{H^1}$ are uniformly bounded.
 Also assume that there exist constants $c_1,c_2>0$ such that for all $t\geq0$,

 where $\mathcal{P}^{\dagger}(t)$ ($\bar{\mathcal{P}}^{\dagger}(t)$) is the generalized inverse of $\mathcal{P}(t)$ ($\mathcal{\bar{P}}(t)$) and $\mathcal{I}$ is the identity operator on $H^1(\Omega)$.
 Then we have \begin{itemize} \item[(i)] (\textbf{Stability}) $\|\hat{p}(t)-p(t)\|_{H^1}$ is ISS to $\|w(t)\|_{H^1}$. \item[(ii)] $\|\bar{\mathcal{P}}(t)-\mathcal{P}(t)\|_{H^1}$ is LISS to $\|\bar{\mathcal{R}}^{-1}(t)-\mathcal{R}^{-1}(t)\|_{H^1}$. \item[(iii)] (\textbf{Optimality}) $\|\bar{\mathcal{K}}(t)-\mathcal{K}(t)\|_{H^1}$ is LISS to $\|\bar{\mathcal{R}}^{-1}(t)-\mathcal{R}^{-1}(t)\|_{H^1}$. \end{itemize} \end{theorem}